martincyprus/wtc-miner-monitor/README.md

 # wtc-miner-monitor
 A Go server client tool for monitoring WTC mining on multiple machines

 This tool was written because I needed it for my own usage, I needed to monitor some 10-20 machines mining WTC and it was to cumbersome to login to each machine all the time to verify that they were still mining.
-I'm happy to add features and fix things if found but my time is limited and it works great for what I wanted it to do, this software is provided as is.
+I'm happy to add features and fix things if found but my time is limited and it works great for what I wanted it to do.
+This software is provided as is.

 if you find it useful please donate to any of the following crypto addresses:
 * WTC (ecr20 token on ethereum for now): 0x4198981c1204B7C26faE857eaBC9fd92fD8D5109